Best Retirement Towns and States

 Although I was raised in the suburbs of Kansas City, Missouri, I’ve been working around cattle and horses all my life.
 My wife Jean and I have ranched in southern Missouri, managed ranches in NW and NC Missouri and in 2006 I retired from the United States Department of Agriculture as the Executive Director of Grundy County, Missouri Farm Service Agency Office.
 In that job I oversaw USDA agriculture payment programs — grain loans, Conservation Reserve Program payments, low-interest loans to replace essential buildings destroyed in a storm.

 Now, with the help of Rooster, I work with a team of other horsemen as we move cattle from one holding-pen to another on sale days.
 On the day the embedded pictures were taken, the market (more…)

 Active adult communities

-March 20, 2012 — The question we just received from Jim is similar to many we get on a regular basis: “Where in North or South Carolina is there a retirement community that has similar amenities as The Villages in Florida?
+Updated December 20, 2017 — Originally published March 20, 2012 — This is a frequent question we get at Topretirements: “Where in North or South Carolina is there a retirement community that has similar amenities as The Villages in Florida?
 I am not looking for size, I’m looking for the same quality of life that I have enjoyed for the last 5 years here in the Villages”.
-We have answered this question in the past, but since it keeps coming up, here is a fresh look, with a concentration on the Eastern U.S. (we reported on the Western U.S. last year, see “Does The Villages Have Any Alternatives“).
+Here is our take on that question, concentrating on the Eastern U.S. (for the Western U.S. see “Does The Villages Have Any Alternatives“).

 A Refresher, What is The Villages

-For those not familiar with it, The Villages, located south of Ocala in Central Florida, is one of the largest active communities in the world with an estimated 75,000 residents.
-The Villages has 2 town squares (Spanish Springs and Lake Sumter Landing) that provide shopping, restaurants, and (more…)
+For those not familiar with it, The Villages, located south of Ocala in Central Florida, is one of the largest active communities in the world with over 110,000 residents.
+The Villages has 3 town squares (Spanish Springs, Lake Sumter Landing, and Brownwood) that provide shopping, restaurants, and (more…)

 Posted by John Brady on March 20th, 2012